Field Sales 2026: A VP’s No‑Nonsense Territory Guide

 Q4: How can you start adopting a field‑first approach in 2026?

-A: Start with disciplined route design, clear next steps at every visit, and a tight set of metrics linked to pipeline movement.
+A: Start with disciplined route design, clear next steps at every visit, and a lean set of metrics linked to pipeline movement.
 Cut non‑value activities and invest in coaching in the field.

 Q5: What KPIs should I track for field teams?